Production multitenancy

 |---|---|

-Customer A's ANTHROPIC_API_KEY must reach Claude Code in customer A's sandbox, no further | Sealed profile holds it; sandbox start injects it into env; sandbox release scrubs it |
+Customer A's ANTHROPIC_API_KEY must reach Claude Code in customer A's sandbox, no further | Sealed profile holds it and it resolves to customer A's scoped dispatch today; sandbox-start injection into env and scrub on release is the maturing Sealed runtime-enforcement step |

 | Customer wants their bill to come from their own account | The Anthropic call uses customer A's key; the bill goes there |